UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 #### 1. Modeling of the Scenario
 Before the beginning of each simulation run, the scenario is modeled according to the Independent variables.
 #### 2. Conducting the simulation experiment
-Running the Simulation in ARMA3 with a specific Szenario.
+Running the Simulation in ArmA 3 with a specific Szenario.
 At the end of each Simulation run, the values of the response variables are saved in an in a database.

 ##### Experiment 1.1 JTAC assigning Targets:
 * A: semi-autonomous operation (30 runs):